dlgeorge/dlgeorge.github.io/_projects/2020-01-08-dclaw-project.md

 D-Claw is built on top of Clawpack v4.x code.
 It is a generalization, or extension, of the v4.x GeoClaw code, incorporating GeoClaw's numerical algorithms for general free-surface flows over topography.
 However, D-Claw solves an extended two-phase (solid-fluid) shallow-flow model (see more below).

-The current version of D-Claw v4.x is available at github: [www.github.com/dlgeorge/D-Claw](www.github.com/dlgeorge/D-Claw).
+The current version of D-Claw v4.x is available at github: [github.com/geoflows/D-Claw](https://github.com/geoflows/D-Claw).
 Merging D-Claw's features into the current Clawpack v5.x code is planned in the future.

+See [software](/software/) for more information.

 ### mathematical model